cdondrup/petri_net/README.md

   params: ''" -1
 ```

-The id here is set to `my_test_net`.
+The `id` here is set to `my_test_net`.
 This is just a name and can be whatever you like apart from the empty string as this name is used to create a host of topics and services for internal communication.
 The name has to be unique.
 A video of the execution can be found here: https://youtu.be/MouAW1H-CaQ.

-The execution of is almost instantaneously the only thing that takes time is the very first action server as it has several sleep statements in it.
+The execution of the net is almost instantaneously the only thing that takes time is the very first action server as it has several sleep statements in it.